lnnr19/Quiz-8_imaging_research/README.md

 Part 2: Coding Technique Exploration

-To create this visual effect, I will explore bezier curves to build smooth and organic lines that look like blood vessels or network structures.
-I will also use shader techniques to create glowing effects and dynamic colours, which are important for a cyberpunk style.
+Based on my idea, I conducted some reference studies.
+I referred to Bezier curves, which can be used to create smooth and flowing lines.
+These lines can form structures similar to blood vessels or organic networks, rather than rigid geometric shapes.
+I have also learned about some shader techniques, which can achieve luminous effects and color changes on dark backgrounds.
+This approach is commonly seen in cyberpunk-style visuals, emphasizing the portrayal of light and color.
-For interaction, I will use mouse movement so that when the user moves the cursor over the canvas, the colour of the lines changes.
-This makes the visual more interactive and responsive.
+In terms of interaction, I focus on mouse movement.
+When the cursor moves on the canvas, it can affect the color of the lines, especially in areas resembling "blood flow".
+This method does not require clicking, but it can give the image feedback.
+I also referred to examples like "orbit control", not to directly control the perspective, but to understand how to handle space and motion in a dynamic visual system.

 Example code:
 Bezier example: